spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-consistency-4.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-four-one.png" width="60%" length="150"/></div>
 </p>
 <p>
-Given a new goalie we know nothing about, it is reasonable to represent their possible career save percentage as the plot above.
+Given a new goalie we know nothing about, it is reasonable to represent their possible career Fenwick save percentage as the plot above.
 Now, the histogram above is a rough distribution - there are bumps throughout which seem random.
 In order to smooth this, we need to fit a distribution on it.
 </p>
 <p>
 The beta distribution is a common prior when the variable of interest is a percentage (as is ours with the save percentage).
-Here's what fitting a beta distribution to the career save percentage distribution looks like.
+Here's what fitting a beta distribution to the career Fenwick save percentage distribution looks like.
 This will be our <em>prior</em>.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-four-two.png" width="60%" length="150"/></div>
 </p>
 <p>
 This fit isn't perfect, and we'll explore alternatives in a future post, but it isn't terrible.
 The beta distribution has two hyper parameters (alpha and beta), which you can interpret as successes (saves) and failures (goals).
 The fitted beta distribution has as hyperparameters 1770 and 126, which means we attribute 1770 saves and 126 goals to a goalie prior to knowing anything about them.
-This represents a .934 save percentage, which is the same as the median career save percentage for goalies having faces 750+ shots.
+This represents a .934 Fenwick save percentage, which is the same as the median career save percentage for goalies having faces 750+ shots.
 </p>
 <h5>Step Two</h5>
 <p>